-As such today’s announcement by the Government that it will cover the £200 million bill to replace this cladding in privately-owned buildings with safe alternatives is very much welcome.
-I thank James Brokenshire and his colleague Kit Malthouse for all the work they have done in this area and their engagement with me, other MPs, local government, leaseholders, residents’ groups and campaigners from across the country.
+As such, today’s announcement from the Government that it will cover the £200 million bill to replace this cladding in privately-owned buildings with safe alternatives is very much welcome.
+I thank James Brokenshire and Kit Malthouse for all the work they have done in this area and their engagement with me, other MPs, local government, leaseholders, residents’ groups and campaigners from across the country.

 The efforts by Government to ensure freeholders and contractors do the right thing and absorb the costs themselves have been commendable, and indeed has been successful in some instances.
 However with today’s announcement, it is clear that time is up for those unscrupulous freeholders, who have sought only to obfuscate, before leaseholders are forced to pay tens of thousands of pounds to repair and make right issues that they are in no way responsible for.

 My understanding at present is that building owners will have three months to access the new fund, which is set to be launched by early July.
 The Government will require building owners to take steps to recover the costs from those responsible for the presence of the unsafe cladding, ensuring that taxpayers are not left to pick up the bill whilst allowing the remediation work to get underway in good time.